Table of Contents

 After more then ten years after the discovery of the Higgs boson in 2012 at the Large Hadron Collider (LHC), many properties of this spin-zero particle have been measured.
 These results have profound implications for the dynamics of electroweak symmetry breaking and the possible structure of new physics that may lie beyond the Standard Model (SM) of particle physics.
 For example, most approaches to physics beyond the SM include extended Higgs sectors.
 Present Higgs data suggest that the properties of one of the scalars of the Higgs sector (identified with the observed Higgs boson) must have properties that closely approximate that of the SM Higgs boson.
 This constraint in turn imposes important constraints on any SM extension.
 The two-Higgs doublet model (2HDM) is a convenient theoretical laboratory for the study of extended Higgs sectors.
 Indeed, the two doublet extended Higgs sector is a key component of the simplest supersymmetric extension of the SM.

 The theoretical structure and phenomenological profile of the 2HDM has attracted much attention in recent years.
-Staring with a seminal paper in collaboration with Sacha Davidson published in 2005, my work has advocated the importance of a basis-independent treatment of the 2HDM.
+Starting with a seminal paper in collaboration with Sacha Davidson published in 2005, my work has advocated the importance of a basis-independent treatment of the 2HDM.
 During the past few years, I have focused on the relevance of the so-called decoupling and alignment limits of the 2HDM in which one of scalars closely resembles the SM Higgs boson.
 The basis-independent technology provides a very powerful and simple framework for studying and interpreting these limits.

 II.
 Publications